Professional Mold Removal

 Many people attempt to take on a mold removal project themselves in order to save money.
 This is fine if you’re dealing with a very small, localized problem.
 However, most mold problems are not that simple.
 They occur as a result of an ongoing issue—usually a moisture problem.

-Mold abatement is, therefore, a systematic process that requires you to first identify and fix the source of the moisture; then clean up the mold.
+Mold abatement is, therefore, a systematic process that requires you to first identify and fix the source of the moisture.
+Only then can you proceed with cleaning the mold.

 If you try to remove mold yourself, you risk making things much worse, not only for your home, but for your health as well.
 Chances are that you haven’t set up proper containment, you’re not wearing the proper safety gear, you haven’t found the source of the mold problem, you don’t have the right mold removal equipment, and you don’t know how to dispose of contaminated materials properly.